Cadecraft/dotfiles/README.md

 - Configs for Vim, gVim, and Neovim
     - Create the tmp folder for swapfiles under `HOME/vimfiles/tmp`
     - Also includes minimal portable Vim config
+- Config for lf terminal file manager (lfrc and icons)
 - Config for tmux
 - Config for Zsh
 - Config for Alacritty